ESIG - header certified

 3. Will I have to install the program locally?

-CodeTwo Email Signatures 365 is a cloud application that offers an all-web experience.
-The service of the program responsible for processing email rules and adding email signatures - CodeTwo Email Azure Service - operates in the cloud.
-All tasks related to configuring the program, managing subscriptions, creating and managing signature rules and designing email signature templates are performed entirely via a web-based interface, after signing in to the CodeTwo Admin Panel, from any device or platform (Windows, Mac, mobile phones, tablets, and so on).
+No. CodeTwo Email Signatures 365 is a cloud application that offers an all-web experience.
+All tasks related to configuring the program, managing subscriptions, creating and managing signature rules and designing email signature templates are handled via a web-based interface accessible from any device or platform (Windows, Mac, mobile phones, tablets, and so on).
+If you want to add signatures directly in Outlook, you need to deploy our Web Add-in (no end-user installation required).
+Learn more

 For more information about the deployment, see CodeTwo Email Signatures 365 - Deployment steps and software configuration.

-4. Will CodeTwo signature add-in work with roaming signatures in Outlook?
+4. Does the CodeTwo Outlook Add-in work with roaming signatures in Outlook?

 Yes.
-Both the modern CodeTwo Signatures Web Add-in for Outlook and the classic CodeTwo Signatures Add-in for Outlook (COM Add-in) will continue to work and add client-side signatures to your emails when roaming signatures is enabled.
-The same goes for server-side signatures – they will not be affected by the new feature for Outlook for Windows (Outlook versions connected to a Microsoft 365 subscription) in any way.
+The add-in works and adds Outlook (client-side) signatures to your emails even when the roaming signatures (signature cloud settings) feature is enabled in Outlook.
+The same goes for cloud (server-side) signatures – they are not affected by the feature in any way.
 No action is required on your part.

 5. Can I view the health status of your services?